jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 In a terminal type: ruby -v  - for further information on your local Ruby environment type: ruby --help

-Type: man gem - for more information on the gem command.
+Type: gem -h - for more information on the gem command.

 I recommend running: gem list --local - to see which gems are currently installed on your system.

+To see in further detail which gems are installed bring up a locally served web page at http://localhost:8808/ by typing: gem server

-You must install the Nokogiri gem by running: gem install nokogiri
+You must install the Nokogiri gem by running: sudo gem install nokogiri

 The XSL code is embedded inside Ruby as well as some XML markup in an interpolated Heredoc syntax.